chrisDeFouRire/chrisDeFouRire/README.md

 ### Hi  👋

-I'm Chris, a senior `Golang` | `Nodejs` backend engineer currently looking for a new position.
+I'm Chris, a senior `Golang` | `Nodejs` backend engineer.
 Find [me on LinkedIn 🔗](https://www.linkedin.com/in/christophe-hartwig-ba228a5/).
+I'm not currently looking for a new position.

 Here are a few open source projects of mine: